-On February 28, 2020, we entered into a mezzanine loan and security agreement (the "Mezzanine Facility") with WestRiver Innovation Lending Fund VIII, L.P. providing for a term loan of \$10.0 million with a draw period that expired on September 30, 2020.
-The Mezzanine Facility remained undrawn as of the expiration of the draw period and was terminated as a result of such expiration.
-We formally terminated the Mezzanine Facility effective as of November 6, 2020.
+On February 28, 2020, we entered into a mezzanine loan and security agreement (the "Mezzanine Facility") with WestRiver Innovation Lending Fund VIII, L.P. providing for a term loan of \$10.0 million with a draw period that expires on September 30, 2020.
+We have not drawn any amounts under the Mezzanine Facility.
+The Mezzanine Facility maturity date is March 1, 2023.
+Our obligations under the Mezzanine Facility are secured by substantially all of our assets.
+The Mezzanine Facility contains restrictive covenants, including limits on additional indebtedness, liens, asset dispositions, dividends, investments, and distributions.
+We were in compliance with all Mezzanine Facility covenants as of March 31, 2020.